 Storage recommendations

-- Storing leftovers: Place any leftover baked oatmeal in an airtight container or plastic, in the fridge for up to 4 days.
+- Storing leftovers: If you have leftovers, store them in an airtight container or plastic bag in the fridge for up to 4 days.

-- Freeze: Place individual servings in an airtight, freezer-safe container or freezer-safe bag for up to 3 months.
+- Freeze: To freeze, place individual servings in an airtight, freezer-safe container or freezer-safe bag for up to 3 months.

 - Reheat: Place individual slices in the microwave for about 1 to 4 minutes, depending on whether it’s at room temperature or frozen.